 Teaching professionals are contract based employees and will undergo review prior to each reappointment.
 Teaching professionals, Teaching Professors and Professors of the Practice, are evaluated for reappointment/non-reappointment on a timetable based on rank.
 Appointments are for 2 years at the Assistant rank, 3 years at the Associate rank, and 5 years at the Full rank.

 Contributions of teaching professionals cover a broad range of areas.
 Contributing to the teaching mission of the College is the primary responsibility of all teaching professionals.
-Service and other contributions that enhance the faculty member’s value to the department, the College, the University, or the profession, will be especially recognized and valued.
-The contributions will vary greatly across disciplines and departments.
-Faculty should consult their departmental guidelines for evaluation of teaching professionals in the discipline.
+Service and other contributions to the department, the College, the University, or the profession, will be recognized and valued.
+The service contributions will vary across disciplines and departments.